 Autoregressive processes naturally arise in a large variety of real-world scenarios, including stock markets, sales forecasting, weather prediction, advertising, and pricing.
 When facing a sequential decision-making problem in such a context, the temporal dependence between consecutive observations should be properly accounted for guaranteeing convergence to the optimal policy.
 In this work, we propose a novel online learning setting, namely, Autoregressive Bandits (ARBs), in which the observed reward is governed by an autoregressive process of order k, whose parameters depend on the chosen action.
 We show that, under mild assumptions on the reward process, the optimal policy can be conveniently computed.
-Then, we devise a new optimistic regret minimization algorithm, namely, AutoRegressive Upper Confidence Bound (AR-UCB), that suffers sublinear regret of order $\widetilde{O}\left(\frac{(k+1)^{3/2}\sqrt{nT}}{(1-\Gamma)^2}\right)$ , where T is the optimization horizon, n is the number of actions, and $\Gamma < 1$ is a stability index of the process.
-Finally, we empirically validate our algorithm, illustrating its advantages w.r.t. bandit baselines and its robustness to misspecification of key parameters.
+Then, we devise a new optimistic regret minimization algorithm, namely, AutoRegressive Upper Confidence Bound (AR-UCB), that suffers sublinear regret of order $\widetilde{\mathcal{O}}\left(\frac{(k+1)^{3/2}\sqrt{nT}}{(1-\Gamma)^2}\right)$, where T is the optimization horizon, n is the number of actions, and $\Gamma < 1$ is a stability index of the process.
+Finally, we empirically evaluate our algorithm in both synthetic and real-world domains, illustrating its advantages w.r.t. relevant bandit baselines.

-1 INTRODUCTION
+1 Introduction

 In a large variety of sequential decision-making problems, a learner is required to choose an action that, when executed, determines: (i) the immediate reward and (ii) the behavior of an underlying process that will influence, in some unknown manner, the future rewards.
 This process is influenced by the course of actions the agent performs and generates a temporal dependence between the sequence of observed rewards.
 A class of stochastic processes widely employed to model the temporal dependencies in real-world phenomena are the autoregressive (AR) processes (Hamilton, 2020).
 In this paper, we model the reward of a sequential decision-making problem as an AR process whose parameters depend on the action selected by the agent at every round.
 This scenario can be represented as a particular class of continuous reinforcement learning problems (Sutton and Barto, 2018) where an AR process governs the temporal structure of the observed rewards through the action-dependent AR parameters that are unknown to the agent.
 It is worth mentioning that such a scenario displays notable differences compared to more traditional non-stationary learning problems.
 Indeed, in the scenario we address, the environment does not change, and the reward dynamics depend on the agent's course of actions only.
+Let us consider a motivating real-world example.